Ashoka74/Facial-Recognition-Tutorial/README.md

 # Facial-Recognition-Tutorial

+This tutorial was run on Python 3.7.4

-Requirements are numpy, cv2 and caer
+Used libraries : numpy, cv2, caer

-A little Tutorial I followed, I improved the algorithm by iterating haar_cascade's minNeighbor parameter and return the best result
+A little Tutorial I followed on the following link (https://www.youtube.com/watch?v=oXlwWbU8l2o&t=11893s), I improved the algorithm by iterating haar_cascade's minNeighbor parameter and return the best result

 You just have to define DIR as your training path and People as the name of the folders contained in DIR.